leonidaslundell/GSE199429/README.md

 This is repository contains the scripts to reproduce all figures and analysis from the publication: Time of Day Determines Post-Exercise Metabolism in Mouse Adipose Tissue published in PNAS.

-Main markdown repport is found at GSE199429, with supplementary scripts for public data analysis found under their respective accession codes.
+Main markdown repport is found at GSE199429, with supplementary scripts for public data analysis found under their descriptive titles.
 All data is found in the data folder.

 Session info: